 - Inadequate definition of the process.

-- Inadequate understanding of the process.
+- Insufficient understanding of the process.

-- Obstacles in the process leading to “mistakes” or “shortcuts”.
+- Obstacles in the process leading to “mistakes” or “shortcuts.”

 - Incapable process as shown by measurable data.

-What a waste it is when a problem is well understood and the root cause is identified yet the effectual action is not taken, much like running a 1-mile race and stopping 100 yards from the finish line.
+What a waste it is when a problem is well understood and the root cause is identified, yet the effectual action is not taken, much like running a 1-mile race and stopping 100 yards from the finish line.
 Corrective actions become clear based on which of the four questions reveal the root cause:

 - If the process is not defined adequately, create or update necessary documentation.